Coder-Pham/CompressedCrack/Readme.md

 I'm still working on this project because it's not fully-equiped.
 I tend to change it from Python2 to Python3, because Python3 has more library working on Compressed, so maybe I can crack .tar files too.

 If you have any suggestion about this project, please tell me, maybe we can develop it together.

+In the **code** folder, I included 2 Crack_Compressed.py.
+The first version is 1-thread run only which will take more time to find the result for password but guaranteed find it.
+The second version is queued 3-thread run which will take more CPU space, but faster to find result. **HOWEVER, I think I didn't do well with thread-optimize so it's usually crash or freeze your computer.** I will try to optimize it much better.

 # Prerequisites
 To run this quickstart, you’ll need: